risingwavelabs/risingwave-docs-legacy/docs/sql/functions-operators/sql-function-conditional.md

 #### Example
 The following statement (using Syntax 1) classifies the distance of each trip in the table 'taxi_trips' into four levels.
-(Syntax 1)

 ```sql
 SELECT id, distance,